Dr. Raphael Bueno

 Proponent of Surgery in Many Cases

-Dr. Bueno does both extrapleural pneumonectomy surgery and pleurectomy/decortication surgery.
+The two surgery options for pleural mesothelioma are extrapleural pneumonectomy surgery and pleurectomy/decortication surgery.
 Both can extend patients’ lives by many years, sometimes for a decade or more.
 Dr. Bueno prefers pleurectomy/decortication, which spares both lungs for the patient.

 “I did an initial analysis and found that for people over 65 or 70, having a pneumonectomy is an independent risk factor for mortality,” Dr. Bueno said.
 “I demonstrated in comparing two series that the outcomes for pleurectomy are not inferior, and possibly even superior, to pneumonectomy.”